 Our basic motorcycle loading ramps come with soft tip synthetic coated loading points to protect and grip to your tray while our more advanced motorbike ramps come with a solid loading plate and locking pin to ensure a positive connection - meaning there is no chance of the ramp moving when loading and unloading.

 Each type of ramp has it’s different unique features.
 It’s important to know what features are most important to you.

-Some features you should look for in a ramp design include Anti-Slip design, soft tip synthetic coated loading points to protect your tray, made from corrosion-free marine grade alloy, fold away design and support legs for extra stability.
+Some features to look for in a ramp include an anti-slip feature, soft tip synthetic coated loading points to protect your tray, corrosion-free material such as marine grade alloy, or high-grade aluminium, ramp style such as curve, straight or fold away design, and support legs for extra stability.

-If you still have any questions regarding what ramp will suit your bike, the professional staff here at Ramp Champ will have the answers you seek.
+If you have any questions regarding what ramp will suit your bike, our ramp experts here at Ramp Champ have the answers you need.